 According to Thomas’ latest industrial buying habits survey, 73% of those surveyed pay attention to your website.
 One respondent said, “You MUST have a website.
 On it, be very clear and detailed about your supply capabilities and lower limits.
 Include all public contact and social media channels, locations and areas served, your business structure, history, and mission/vision.”

-As more manufacturers shift toward traditional growth methods to digital marketing tactics, here are five industrial website design examples to get your CNC machining website geared for more leads.
+As more manufacturers shift toward traditional growth methods to digital marketing tactics, here are some industrial website design examples to get your CNC machining website geared for more leads.

 Simple, Clear Navigation

 Today, millennials make up more than 35% of the U.S. labor force — the largest generation at work.
 For industrials and CNC machining companies, this drives the need to have an up-to-date, responsive website to fully engage your target audience of buyers, engineers, and MROs.

 One Thomas industrial survey respondent said, “When designing your website make sure that it is informative and most of all easy to navigate.
 If I struggle to navigate a website you have about 30 seconds of my time and then I am gone.”

 There’s a myriad of information on Helander’s website that showcases the quality of their products and services, but the navigation is simple and straightforward enough for visitors to find their way around the site.
 From portfolios of completed products made from their components to the details of the CNC machining equipment available, Helander's website aims to get their customers’ jobs done and generate leads.